Ponzi Scheme

 - Bernie Madoff ran the largest Ponzi scheme in history ($65 billion).

-How It Works: The Cycle of Fraud
+How a Ponzi Scheme Works: The Mechanics of Deception

 Ponzi Scheme vs. Pyramid Scheme